secretstartups/handbook/okrs/index.html.md

 ### The quarter begins

-The Chief of Staff to the CEO updates the OKR page for the current quarter to be active.
+The Chief of Staff to the CEO takes CEO OKRs and updates the OKR handbook page for the current quarter to be active.
+Each objective and KR should include the related Ally.io link.
+The CoST for the CEO should also create the handbook page for the following quarter and document the OKR process timeline.

-CEO OKRs may be included in the next formal or informal Board meeting.
+The CoS to the CEO shares the handbook update MR in the #okr channel in Slack and @ mentioned e-group. .

 ### Making changes within quarter